-- (a) The removal of aquatic weeds and plants and sediment from any modified watercourse for the purpose of maintaining or restoring drainage outfall, and any associated bed disturbance and discharge resulting from carrying out the activity, is a permitted activity provided the following conditions are met: - (ai) general conditions (e), (f), (g), (h) and (l) set out in Rule 55A; - (i) the activity is undertaken solely to maintain or restore the drainage capacity of a modified watercourse that has previously been modified or maintained for drainage maintenance or restoration purposes at that location; - (ii) the activity is restricted to the removal of aquatic weeds and plants or sediment deposits, provided that at least 95% of the sediment removed shall have a grain size of less than 2mm; - (iia) the removal of river bed material other than aquatic weeds, plants, mud or silt is avoided as far as practicable; - (iii) any incidental bed disturbance is only to the extent necessary to undertake the activity and must not result in lowering of the bed below previously modified levels; - (iv) upon completion of the activity, fish passage is not impeded as a result of the activity; - (v) the operator takes all reasonable steps to return any fish captured or stranded by the activity to water immediately preferably to a location upstream of the activity; - (vi) between the beginning of June and the end of October, there is no disturbance of the spawning habitat of trout; and - (xiii) where the modified watercourse is spring-fed, removal of aquatic weeds and plants is only to the extent that is necessary to undertake the activity and is kept to the absolute minimum; and - (xiv) the modified watercourse is not shown in Map Series 8 as a habitat of threatened native fish - (xv) No activity in relation to drainage maintenance shall significantly adversely affect the habitat or health of any taonga species as identified in Appendix M. - (b) The removal of aquatic weeds and plants and sediment from any modified watercourse for the purpose of maintaining or restoring drainage outfall and any associated bed disturbance and discharge resulting from the carrying out of the activity that cannot meet one or more of the conditions of Rule 78(a) is a discretionary activity.
+- (a) The removal of aquatic weeds and plants and sediment from any modified watercourse for the purpose of maintaining or restoring drainage outfall, and any associated bed disturbance and discharge resulting from carrying out the activity, is a permitted activity provided the following conditions are met: - (ai) general conditions (e), (f), (g), (h) and (l) set out in Rule 55A; - the activity is undertaken solely to maintain or restore the drainage capacity of a modified watercourse that has previously been modified or maintained for drainage maintenance or restoration purposes at that location; - (ii) the activity is restricted to the removal of aquatic weeds and plants or sediment deposits, provided that at least 95% of the sediment removed shall have a grain size of less than 2mm; - (iia) the removal of river bed material other than aquatic weeds, plants, mud or silt is avoided as far as practicable; - (iii) any incidental bed disturbance is only to the extent necessary to undertake the activity and must not result in lowering of the bed below previously modified levels: - (iv) upon completion of the activity, fish passage is not impeded as a result of the activity; - (v) the operator takes all reasonable steps to return any fish captured or stranded by the activity to water immediately preferably to a location upstream of the activity; - (vi) between the beginning of June and the end of October, there is no disturbance of the spawning habitat of trout; and - (xiii) where the modified watercourse is spring-fed, removal of aquatic weeds and plants is only to the extent that is necessary to undertake the activity and is kept to the absolute minimum; and - (xiv) the modified watercourse is not shown in Map Series 8 as a habitat of threatened non-diadromous galaxias. - (b) The removal of aquatic weeds and plants and sediment from any modified watercourse for the purpose of maintaining or restoring drainage outfall and any associated bed disturbance and discharge resulting from the carrying out of the activity that cannot meet one or more of the conditions of Rule 78(a) is a discretionary activity.